lioda/solid-design/2-ocp/README.md

 ## Issue 2: Extending Existing Rule

-Accountant department wants to pay our sales people, and they may have some bonuses.
+Salaries department wants to pay our sales people, and they may have some bonuses.
 Objectives are proportionnel to each seller's profit generation:

 - a fail objective gives no bonus